ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 ### Approximate methods

-There are a lot of approximate methods.
-In this document we will talk about scalar quantization.
+There are multiple possible approximate methods.
+In this document, we will focus on scalar quantization.

-Scalar quantization is method to compress vectors, when coordinate mapped to space with lower size.
+**Scalar quantization** is a method to compress vectors by mapping coordinates to a smaller space.
 {{ ydb-short-name }} support exact search for `Float`, `Int8`, `Uint8`, `Bit` vectors.
-So it's possible to apply scalar quantization from `Float` to one of these types.
+So, it's possible to apply scalar quantization from `Float` to one of these other types.

-Scalar quantization decrease read/write time because we need to read/write less bytes in few times.
-For an example for `Float` -> `Bit` in `32` times.
+Scalar quantization decreases read/write times by reducing vector size in bytes.
+For example, after quantization from `Float` to `Bit,` each vector becomes 32 times smaller.

 {% note info %}

-It's important to remember that you probably needed to measure is it sufficient accuracy/recall or not.
+It is recommended to measure if such transformation provides sufficient accuracy/recall.

 {% endnote %}